rafipy/Unto_Death/README.md

 python3 main.py
 ```
 or

-Simply running it on an IDE like Pycharm or Visual Studio Code
+simply running it on an IDE like Pycharm or Visual Studio Code.

+## How to Play
+The controls are listed for both players below.

+### Player 1
+- Q -> Parry
+- W -> Jump
+- A, D -> Move Left and Right
+- LSHIFT -> Sprint

+### Player 2
+- ' -> Parry
+- UPARROW -> Jump
+- LEFTARROW, RIGHTARROW -> Move Left and Right
+- RSHIFT -> Sprint